Home Mover CIS Mortgages

 What’s defined as bad credit varies between lenders, so it helps if you can be upfront about your credit history, so that your broker can filter out the lenders that can’t help you and pinpoint those that can.

-How long can I take to pay back my mortgage if I’m paid through the CIS scheme?
+How long can you take to pay back a mortgage if you’re paid through the CIS scheme?

 Mortgage terms usually span between 20 and 35 years, but the duration of your mortgage will largely be based on your retirement age and your job.